 - Get a federal tax ID# from the IRS.

-- File IRS form 8832 to choose an entity election as a corporation
+- File the IRS entity election form choose an entity election as a corporation (if you are not disregarded)

 - Amend your operating agreement to allow for the new taxation rules (or, if you don’t have one at all, CREATE an operating agreement).